 How Much Does Marijuana Cost?

-While many states allow medical marijuana, not all states have approved recreational use.
-As a result, marijuana is still sold on the street.
-It comes in different forms for different prices.
+As a result, marijuana is still sold on the street in states where recreational use remains prohibited.
+It also comes in different forms for different prices.

 The following are different ways people buy marijuana: